gcp-terraform-workshop/terraform-workshop-labs/209-container-instance/README.md

 ## Terraform Apply

-Running a `terraform apply` should look just like the resluts from `terraform plan` except you are prompted for approval to apply your configuration.
+Running a `terraform apply` should look just like the results from `terraform plan` except you are prompted for approval to apply your configuration.

 Type 'yes' and let Terraform build your infrastructure.